Barrie Environmental Centre

 Multi-Residential dwellings are residences with 6 or more units and include apartments, condominiums, and townhouse complexes.
 There are approximately 11,950 multi-residential units, or 292 multi-residential buildings in Barrie.

 In January 2017, the City of Barrie began the implementation of a multi-residential Organics Collection program in apartments, condominiums, and townhouse complexes throughout the City.
-The Organics Program will be phased in to eligible multi-residential properties over the next three years (2017-2019).
+The Organics Program has been phased in to eligible multi-residential properties over the last three years (2017-2019).

 Each multi-residential property is supplied with large collection carts as well as small, in-unit kitchen bins to collect organic material and transport it to the building's recycling and organics collection area.
 Once the bins are full they can be emptied into your building's large organics carts.